 Step-by-step, here’s how SSL is created:

 - Their browser requests the server’s public key in exchange for their own.
-This act of exchanging keys provides a way for both parties to encrypt messages using their private key and their public key so that only the other party can read and decrypt with their private key.
+This act of exchanging keys provides a way for both parties to encrypt messages using their private and public keys so that only the other party can read and decrypt with their private key.

 There is no chance whatsoever that any third party could ever intercept your data while travelling through cyberspace between users.